 In addition to the hands-on experiences residents have on clinical rotations, we are fortunate to have the resources of the Graham Clinical Performance Center to enhance resident training.
 Here residents have the opportunity to practice and demonstrate their clinical, procedural, and communication skills in immersive, simulation-based, clinical encounters with highly trained standardized patients, task-trainers, and mannequin code simulators.
 Additionally, residents will receive training in the use of point-of-care ultrasound for diagnostics and visual guidance when performing invasive procedures.
 Residents will also receive training in telemedicine, as UIC is one of the main providers for the Illinois prison health system.
 Finally, additional in-hospital code simulations run by faculty occur on a regular basis.

 High quality teaching is a priority throughout the University of Illinois.
 Physicians possess the unique role of being both students and educators throughout their career.
-Residents spend extensive time with our faculty, who staff all the inpatient and outpatient clinical rotations at UIC.
-In addition, residents are provided the opportunity to improve their teaching skills through workshops facilitated by the Department of Medical Education (DME).
-Additionally, there are numerous opportunities for resident to teach our medical students during clinical rotations, as their initial clinical preceptors, leading clerkship conferences, and precepting clinical skills and procedural workshops.
+Residents are provided the opportunity to improve their teaching skills through workshops facilitated by the Department of Medical Education (DME).
+Additionally, there are numerous opportunities for residents to teach our medical students during clinical rotations, as their initial clinical preceptors, leading clerkship conferences, and precepting them in clinical and procedural skills workshops.
 Finally, there are a plethora of opportunities to pursue medical education scholarship.

 All residents participate in quality improvement initiatives.
 The curriculum is implemented during the MedPeds outpatient educational conference series, supplemented by the Institute for Healthcare Improvement patient safety and quality improvement training modules.
 Residents choose their own projects and are provided faculty supervision and guidance.
 To maximize impact and to reinforce the importance of sustainable interventions, residents partake in continuous/longitudinal projects with their fellow post-graduate year colleagues.
 Enterprise level quality improvement education is also available internally, for those they wish to pursue further training.